surajpkhetani/AutoSmuggle/README.md

 Add an option to include CAPTCHA in the smuggled file

 # Contributions
-Thanks to @rootup for their contribution to SVG Based Smuggling
+Thanks to @rootup (@RandomDhiraj) for their contribution to SVG Based Smuggling